Skip to content

 Conclusion

-If you require a DHW design tailored to the specific operating profile of your building, whether single or twin coil, solar pre-heat, or dedicated hot water boiler, plate-set or internal coil, Akehurst can assist with selecting, supplying, and commissioning the most suitable equipment and ensuring its ongoing performance.
+In commercial buildings, installing a calorifier ensures a consistent hot water supply and cost savings for your business.
+If you require a domestic hot water design tailored to the specific operating profile of your building, whether single or twin coil, solar pre-heat, or dedicated hot water boiler, plate-set or internal coil, Akehurst can assist with selecting, supplying, and commissioning the most suitable equipment and ensuring its ongoing performance.

 Take a look at our heating and plumbing services to discover how we can help you choose the ideal calorifier for your property.